vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

 ## Advanced Summarization Customization Options

-[Scale users](https://vectara.com/pricing/) have access to more powerful summarization capabilities, which present a powerful toolkit for tailoring summarizations to specific application and user needs.
+Our users also have access to more powerful summarization capabilities, which present a powerful toolkit for tailoring summarizations to specific application and user needs.

-The `prompt_name` allows you to specify one of our [available summarizers](/docs/learn/grounded-generation/select-a-summarizer).
+The `generation_preset_name` allows you to specify one of our [available summarizers](/docs/learn/grounded-generation/select-a-summarizer).
-Use `prompt_name` and `prompt_text` to override the default prompt with a [custom prompt](/docs/prompts/vectara-prompt-engine).
+Use `generation_preset_name` and `prompt_template` to override the default prompt with a [custom prompt](/docs/prompts/vectara-prompt-engine).
 Your use case might require a chatbot to be more human like, so you decide to create a custom response format that behaves more playfully in a conversation or summary.

 The `max_response_characters` lets you control the length of the summary, but note that it is **not a hard limit** like with the `max_tokens` parameter.
-The `generation` object provides even more fine-grained controls for the summarizer
+The `model_parameters` object provides even more fine-grained controls for the summarizer
 model:

 - `max_tokens` specifies a hard limit on the number of characters in a response.